jstowers/WeddingApp/README.md

 An interactive, dynamic wedding app built with React, Node, Express, and MongoDB (MERN).

 ## Run App in Development Mode
-To run the app on localhost:3000 with a live connection to MongoDB Atlas, follow these steps.
+To run the app on localhost:3000 with a live connection to MongoDB Atlas, follow these two steps:

 1. Build the webpack module in development mode:
 ````